 Now, let’s talk about the “and.”
 This addition to the phrase points to not repeating things over and over again.
 Each sentence should add something to the story or move it forward.
 So, you accept everything that has already happened and add something new.
 Each sentence should expand the world of the story or move it forward.

 Taken together, they create an unstoppable force creating a world and telling a story.

-This is an acronym for the most basic parts of a story that need to be established fairly quickly for a reader to want to continue with the story.
+This is an acronym for the most basic parts of a story that needs to be established fairly quickly for a reader to want to continue with the story.
 They stand for character, relationship, objective and where.
 Withholding one of these pieces of information too long results in a twilight zone story where everything is just killing time until a last-minute piece of information changes everything that happened before.
 You’re much better off giving your reader this information and letting the story follow its natural path.
 It belongs at the beginning of the story.

-WIthholding this information will make your audience lose patience with you.
+Withholding this information will make your audience lose patience with you.

 3. Start in the middle of the action.

 Try to start with characters that already know one another involved in an action.
-Starting with a couple leaving a dry cleaners with a stolen wedding dress and tuxedo being chased by the shop owner is far better than starting with two characters who have never met sitting on a bench.
+Starting with a couple leaving a dry cleaner with a stolen wedding dress and tuxedo being chased by the shop owner is far better than starting with two characters who have never met sitting on a bench.
 Strangers need to introduce themselves and have no emotional connections, which means more work for you and more patience from your readers.